 Even though other brands choose to use full Fishman or L.R Baggs systems, this particular setup has proven to be more than capable.
 Overall, Guild F2512E is a great choice for performing artists who need something reliable and consistent that fits a limited budget.

-There is a saying out there in the community that 12 string guitars are to traditional guitars what a grand piano is to your standard upright model.
-This very much true.
-Each of those string pairs creates a sort of chorus effect.
-When you play a full chord, you truly get to experience just how awesome a 12 string guitar can sound.
-With that said, 12 stringers generally have a much fuller tone and an abundance of overtones emanating from the sound box.
-This means that you can achieve much more with less.
-Learning how to play one of these beasts will allow you to bring your solo performances into a richer environment where you can really express yourself.
+As mentioned, each of the string pairs creates a rich sound, similar to a chorus effect you can find with an electric guitar.
+A 12-string guitar generally has a much fuller tone and an abundance of overtones emanating from the sound box, meaning you can achieve much more with less.
+Therefore, using one of these beasts will allow you to bring your solo performances into a richer environment where you can really express yourself.

-Another benefit is the practice you get with these.
-It is more or less irreplaceable.
-It is one thing to have to squeeze a single string on the fretboard, but a completely different one when there are two strings you need to press perfectly.
-Once you master how to do that, chances are that you will be much, much better at a standard acoustic guitar.
+Another benefit is the practice you get with these, which can be transferred into your regular six-string playing.
+It is one thing to have to squeeze a single string on the fretboard, but a completely different one when there are two strings you need to press perfectly in unison.
+Once you master how to do that, chances are that you will become much more proficient at playing a standard acoustic guitar.

-Next thing we would like to mention are the necks.
-Since you have twice the amount of strings on what appears to be a standard scale neck, you are also going to have a much higher level of stress and tension.
-If you were to use a standard acoustic guitar neck, chances are it wouldn’t last too long.
-Instead, these guitars often times have double truss rods running through them Because of all this, adjusting the neck or action on one of these can be a real nightmare.
+The next thing to consider is the neck.
+As you have twice the amount of strings on what is similar to a standard scale neck, you are also going to have a much higher level of stress and tension.
+If you were to use a standard acoustic guitar neck, chances are it wouldn’t last too long!
+Instead, these guitars often have heavier, thicker necks, which can be uncomfortable for some people to play.
+Note that they often have double truss rods running through them, which means adjusting the neck or action on one can be a real nightmare.